How to Measure Data Quality – 7 Metrics to Assess the Quality of Your Data

 See what data quality assessment looks like in practice.
 Review four key metrics organizations can use to measure data quality

 3. Data transformation error rates

 Problems with data transformation – that is, the process of taking data that is stored in one format and converting it to a different format – are often a sign of data quality problems.
+If a required field is null, or if it contains an unexpected value that does not conform to business rules, then it’s likely to trigger an error during the transformation process.
 By measuring the number of data transformation operations that fail (or take unacceptably long to complete) you can gain insight into the overall quality of your data.

 4. Amounts of dark data